Select Page

 Program Staffing

-The Mystic Program is staffed by an Interim Mystic Coordinator and two Mystic Mentors (students).
+The program is staffed by the SAILS Program Coordinator and two Program Mentors (Mitchell students).

 Emily Smith, M.S.